 What is hazardous energy?
 Hazardous energy is any source of energy (electrical, mechanical, thermal, kinetic and pneumatic) that can be hazardous to workers when discharged from a stored energy source.
 Failure to control the unexpected release of energy can lead to machine-related injuries or fatalities.
-The risk from these sources of energy can be controlled in a number of ways, including lockout-tagout policies and procedures.
+The risk from these sources of energy can be controlled in several ways including lockout-tagout policies and procedures.